ibm-cloud-docs/devsecops/devsecops-tutorial.md

 Review the default information for the toolchain settings.
 The toolchain's name identifies it in {{site.data.keyword.cloud_notm}}.
 Make sure that the toolchain's name is unique within your toolchains for the same region and resource group in {{site.data.keyword.cloud_notm}}.

 The toolchain region can differ from cluster and registry region.
 {: note}

+Optionally, you can choose to link the CD toolchain with CI toolchain that was created earlier.
+1. Use the **Select region** and **Select a resource group** menus to obtain a list of toolchains in the selected region and resource group.
+2. From the **Choose the associated continuous integration (CI) toolchain** menu, select the CI toolchain to reuse and prefill the toolchain configurations of the selected toolchain for the current setup.
+These configurations include repositories, such as Inventory, Issues, Evidence, and Change Management.
+It also includes configurations that are related to secrets, such as the Secret Manager Instance or the Key Protect Instance configured for the selected CI toolchain.

 ![DevSecOps CD toolchain name and region](images/devsecops-cd-name-region.png){: caption="DevSecOps CD toolchain name and region" caption-side="bottom"}